 - Utah (licensed through the Division of Occupational and Professional Licensing)

 Recreational Therapist Salary and Employment Outlook

 How much does a recreation therapist make?
-According to the Bureau of Labor Statistics (BLS), recreational therapists earned an average salary of $51,260 as of May 2020.
-Early career professionals in this field earned about $37,570 during this time, while those with considerable experience, national certification, and specialized experience in a specific area of recreational therapy earned about $79,250.
+According to the Bureau of Labor Statistics (BLS), recreational therapists earn a median salary of $51,330 as of May 2022.
+Early career professionals in this field often earn about $41,600 while those with considerable experience, national certification, and specialized experience in a specific area of recreational therapy can earn upwards of $84,410.

 Recreational therapist average salaries in other settings included:

-According to the BLS, recreational therapists in Washington D.C. earned the highest average salary of $78,630 as of May 2020, followed closely by those in California, at $77,960.
-Other states where recreational therapists earned the highest average salaries in the nation during this time included:
+According to the BLS, recreational therapists in California earn the highest median wage of $78,190 followed closely by those in New Jersey at $75,490.
+Other states where recreational therapists earned the highest average salaries in the nation include:

-The BLS also reported that growth in the recreational therapist profession is expected to remain strong in the coming years, growing 10 percent between 2020 and 2030.
-During this time, the field should see about 1,900 annual job openings due to a blend of new job growth, retirements, and natural job turnover.
+The BLS also reports that growth in the recreational therapist profession is expected to remain consistent in the coming years, growing 4% between 2021 and 2031.
+During this time, the field should see about 1,500 annual job openings due to a blend of new job growth, retirements, and natural job turnover.

 A growing senior population with age-related injuries and illnesses will keep senior community centers, nursing homes, and assisted living facilities full and the demand for recreational therapists strong.